fizzyforever101/4675hw5/README.md

 The application includes an example of handling errors returned by the Fabric peer, such as invalid arguments or transaction failures.

-## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.